 Why your drafts always suck!

 You are on your 7th beer of the evening.
-An empty pizza box stares back from the corner of your buddies garage.
+An empty pizza box stares back from the corner of your buddy's garage.
 Chicken wing grease covers your phone.
-You just drafted the Colts defense.
+You just drafted the Texans defense.

 It’s round 10 of your draft and things have officially gone off the rails.